2025 highlight

 We offer our people a meritocratic environment in which everyone can develop their full potential and contribute to the Group’s growth.

 - To accompany our transformation process, we are implementing several Change Management programmes.
-For example, through creative workshops and immersive experiences we foster the evolution of front end operators (counter operators) in post offices
+For example, through creative workshops and immersive experiences we foster the evolution of front end operators (counter operators) in post offices.

-- We have implemented a scouting programme aimed at young talent to support them in their growth towards more complex roles
+- We have implemented a scouting programme aimed at young talent to support them in their growth towards more complex roles.

 - Since 2021, the Open Learning Area project has been added to the traditional training methods.
 This project is geared around individual curiosity and responsibility: people can freely access online courses and ebooks on this digital platform.

-Training: highlights
+Training: highlight

-In 2024 we provided 6 million training hours (out of the 25 million in our business plan between 2024 and 2028).
-An average of 48 hours of training per person.
+In 2024 we provided 5,9 million training hours (out of the 25 million in our business plan between 2024 and 2028).
+An average of 47 hours of training per person.

-From 2017 to 2024, we invested 42.8 million hours in training.
+From 2017 to 2025, we invested 48.5 million hours in training.

-In 2024, we confirmed ISO 29993:2019 "Training Services" certification.
+In 2025, we confirmed ISO 29993:2019 "Training Services" certification.

-From 2017 to 2024, we invested 42.8 million hours in training.
+From 2017 to 2025, we invested 48.5 million hours in training.

-In 2024, we confirmed ISO 29993:2019 "Training Services" certification.
+In 2025, we confirmed ISO 29993:2019 "Training Services" certification.

 LabAI: with artificial intelligence, tomorrow starts today